MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 2. Click on **Publish to Store** on the button in the upper-right corner.
 3. Upload the app package.
 A few points to note:
    * [Application must be prepared for release](https://developer.android.com/studio/publish/#publishing-prepare) and signed with a valid key store before uploading.
-   * Google Play Store supports android app bundles up to a maximum of 2 GB.
-Apks generated from the aab cannot exceed 150 MB.
+   * Google Play Store supports android app bundles up to a maximum of 2 GB. `.apk` files generated from the `.aab` cannot exceed 150 MB.
 You can read more about [your options at Google's docs for AAB](https://developer.android.com/guide/app-bundle/).
-   * The version of the .aab must be strictly greater than the current version in production.
+   * The version of the `.aab` must be strictly greater than the current version in production.
    * If you have app versions in other tracks like Alpha and Beta, your release version should be strictly less than versions in Alpha and Beta track versions.
    * App Center currently does not support promoting an app from one track to another.
 You cannot promote a version from alpha to beta or beta to production.
    * If you have a draft release in the track you will publish to, that draft release will disappear in favor of the new release you publish.